Pica (disorder): Animals

 Unlike in humans, pica in dogs or cats may be a sign of immune-mediated hemolytic anemia, especially when it involves eating substances such as tile grout, concrete dust, and sand.
 Dogs exhibiting this form of pica should be tested for anemia with a complete blood count or at least hematocrit levels.
 Although several hypotheses have been proposed by experts to explain pica in animals, insufficient evidence exists to prove or disprove any of them.
+In addition to domestic cases, animal studies have helped scientists better understand pica and other disordered eating patterns.
+Animal Models of Eating Disorders highlights that eating disorders are often caused by a mix of environmental, genetic, and social factors, and studying animals can help isolate these causes.
+For example, researchers can separate abnormal eating patterns from changes in body weight to see how eating behavior alone affects health and brain function.